• Skip to primary navigation

 • You can use any type of liquid sweetener: maple syrup, agave syrup, brown rice syrup etc.

-• To make the cookies free from added sugar, omit the maple syrup.
+• To make this recipe free from added sugar, omit the maple syrup.

 • You can use any type of oil: coconut oil, olive oil or vegetable oil.